ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 For the full SUIT Manifest example binary, see {{suit-personalization}}.

-### Scenario 4: Unlinking Trusted Component
+### Scenario 4: Unlinking a Trusted Component {#unlinking}

-This subsection shows a scenario unlinking the Trusted Component Binary in the TEEP Device.

 A Trusted Component Developer can also generate SUIT Manifest which unlinks the installed Trusted Component.
 The TAM delivers it when the TAM wants to uninstall the component.

-The directive-unlink (see {{I-D.ietf-suit-trust-domains}} Section-6.5.4) is located in the manifest to delete the Trusted Component.
-Note that in case other Trusted Components depend on it, i.e. the reference count is not zero, the TEEP Device SHOULD NOT delete it immediately.
+The suit-directive-unlink (see {{I-D.ietf-suit-trust-domains}} Section-6.5.4) is located in the manifest to unlink the Trusted Component, meaning that the reference count is decremented and the component is deleted when the reference count becomes zero.
+(If other Trusted Components depend on it, the reference count will not be zero.)

 ~~~~
     +------------+           +-------------+